This transcript is still being processed for Smart Transcript. To see an example of this new feature, click here.

-I want to draw you back to our wonderful study of the Twelve Apostles.
-You can open your Bible again to the sixth chapter of Luke and we're going to take a look today at the next name in the list of the Twelve, the fifth one, Philip.
-The Twelve Apostles are named here for us in verses 14 through 16 of Luke 6 as Simon, whom He also, being Jesus, named Peter, Andrew his brother, James and John and Philip and Bartholomew, sometimes called Nathanael, and Matthew and Thomas, James the son of Alphaeus and Simon who is called the Zealot, Judas the son of James, and Judas Iscariot, who became a traitor.
+I want to draw you back to our wonderful study of the twelve apostles.
+You can open your Bible again to the 6th chapter of Luke and we're going to take a look today at the next name in the list of the twelve, the fifth one, Philip.
+The twelve apostles are named here for us in verses 14 through 16 of Luke 6 as Simon, whom He also, being Jesus, named Peter, Andrew his brother, James and John and Philip and Bartholomew, sometimes called Nathanael, and Matthew and Thomas, James the son of Alphaeus and Simon who is called the Zealot, Judas the son of James, and Judas Iscariot, who became a traitor.

-To be an Apostle, to be numbered among the Twelve, was unquestionably the highest honor ever given to a human.
+To be an apostle, to be numbered among the twelve, was unquestionably the highest honor ever given to a human.
 The highest calling anyone could ever receive was to be selected by the Lord Jesus personally for this responsibility.
 The selection was remarkable.
 He had, no doubt, hundreds of followers out of which He chose these twelve.
-They were selected, of course, in response to a night in prayer in which the will of God was clearly affirmed in the mind of Jesus and after that the Lord the next day selected the Twelve.
-He pulled them close to Him and spent the next couple of years in very, very intimate fellowship with them, twenty-four hours a day, seven days a week for the duration of His time on earth, including the 40 days after the resurrection before His ascension.
+They were selected, of course, in response to a night of prayer in which the will of God was clearly affirmed in the mind of Jesus and after that the Lord the next day selected the twelve.
+He pulled them close to Him and spent the next couple of years in very, very intimate fellowship with them, twenty-four hours a day, seven days a week for the duration of His time on earth, including the forty days after the resurrection before His ascension.

 They were then personally mentored by Jesus Himself to be His official representatives.
 We will find out in chapter 9 that He gave to them the ability to cast out demons and the ability to heal the sick and even raise the dead as a way to authenticate their preaching.
 The Bible had not been written and so when they preached, people needed some way to know that it was truly the message of God.
 They couldn't compare it with the New Testament since the New Testament hadn't been written, so they were given the ability to do signs and wonders and mighty deeds, evidence that God was working through them so that people would know God was also speaking through them.